First, the conclusion! A comparison table showing the types and features of SD cards at a glance

 When choosing an SD card, it's all about checking two things: 1) what standard the device supports, and 2) what capacity and speed are appropriate for your needs.

-First, check compatibility:
+- First, check compatibility:

-Be sure to check the instruction manuals for your camera, PC, or smartphone to see which standards they support (SDHC/SDXC, etc.). -
+Be sure to check the instruction manual to see which standards are supported (SDHC/SDXC, etc.). - Next, consider the use:

-The capacity and speed required will vary greatly depending on whether you just want to take photos or shoot 4K videos. -
+The required capacity and speed will vary greatly depending on whether you mainly use photos or 4K video/continuous write. - When in doubt, go for slightly higher specs:

 Please note that the AH4000 / AL4000 we sell only supports SD cards.